robotics-upo/hunav_sim/README.md

 ## Steps to use HuNavSim with a robotic simulator

 The navigation behavior of the human agents spawned in a regular physics simulator can be controlled by HuNavSim.
-Therefore, HuNavSim can be "connected" to a popular simulators used in Robotics like Gazebo, Webots, Morse or Unity.
+Therefore, HuNavSim can be "connected" to a popular simulators used in Robotics like Gazebo, Webots or Isaac Sim.

 To do so, we must programme a ROS2 wrapper of the particular simulator.
 At each simulation step, the wrapper must collect the current state of the human agents and the robot (positions and velocities), and send them to HuNavSim.
 The HuNavSim controller will compute and return the next state of the agents.
 Finally, the wrapper must update the agents' state in the simulation.